 Check out and use some of our many resources and tools on the PARENT VOICE page.

 The staff role in this beginning stage is to maintain a safe container for growth and learning together.
 At a program level, parent leadership activities shift to partnering with parents when parents are acknowledged as the experts in what is needed for their family and that both staff and parents are learning from the relationship.
 Rather than asking, “What can I provide to create positive outcomes for your family?” the shift in thinking is “What can we do together that creates positive outcomes for you and your family?’
 To learn more about building and sustaining effective parent partnerships and the stages of relationship development, click the button below.

 “Parents have to be at the heart of our work because they are key to the prevention of child abuse.
 Our work to engage parents and develop parent leadership is at an early stage but I am excited about what I am hearing.
 Parents are learning what they have in common, that they have a right to the protective factors and that they are the ones who will make a difference in their kid’s and the community’s kids’ lives.
 I am looking forward to what comes next!”

 How We Work With Parents

-- The Alliance National Parent Partnership Council (ANPPC) – The Alliance National Parent Partnership Council is an advisory group to the Alliance and Children’s Trust Funds.
+- Alliance National Parent Partnership Council (ANPPC) – The Alliance National Parent Partnership Council is an advisory group to the Alliance and Children’s Trust Funds.
 The Co-Chairs of the ANPPC serve on the Alliance Board.
-Their work aligns with the Alliance’s strategic plan and priorities.
+Their work aligns with the Alliance’s theory of change, strategic plan and priorities.
 They work to raise awareness about the Alliance and its mission and to strengthen all parents and communities from a prevention point of view.

-- The Birth and Foster Parent Partnership – The Birth and Foster Parent Partnership is an innovative approach that creates authentic collaborations between birth and foster parents and relative care givers who advocate for prevention and child welfare systems reform.
+- Birth and Foster Parent Partnership (BFPP) – The Birth and Foster Parent Partnership is an innovative approach that creates authentic collaborations between birth and foster parents and relative care givers who advocate for prevention and child welfare systems reform.